-Under the Commonwealth EPBC Act any person proposing to undertake actions that may have a significant impact on listed threatened species (including the western ringtail possum) should refer the action to the Commonwealth Minister for Environment.
+Under the Commonwealth EPBC Act any person proposing to undertake actions that may have a significant impact on listed threatened species (including the western ringtail possum) should refer the action to the relevant Minister in accordance with the EPBC Act requirements.
 The Minister will determine whether the action requires EPBC Act assessment and approval.
 As these provisions relate to proposed future actions, they can include actions which may result in increased impact from existing threats or potential threats, and actions which may result in a new threat.